ritvd/desktop-MRI/README.md

 This project has been inspired by:

   1. K-space Explorer project: https://github.com/birogeri/kspace-explorer

   2. MRI Education: https://github.com/mriphysics/MRI_education

 ## Known issues
-Known Issues

 The brain model used in dMRI has been developed by using pixel intensity based segmentation of a 3D T1 weighted acquisition from a single subject.

 This may cause improper calculation of signal intensities for white matter, fat and bone.
 A more accurately segmented model is being developed.

 ## Upcoming